cosmos/ibc-go/modules/light-clients/08-wasm/test_data/README.md

-How to regenerate grandpa test data
+# How to regenerate grandpa test data

-Note: this is a general outline of the process and the actions to take are dependent on the changes that were implemented.
+This is a general outline of the process and the actions to take are dependent on the changes that were implemented.
 The changes could be from any of the following: ibc-go, hyperspace, parachain, polkadot, grandpa light client contract, heighliner, or interchaintest.

 1. Make your code changes
 2. Build local docker images for the e2e test with all modifications